 By WeatherBug Meteorologists

-How Many Form
+How Many Form?

-During the historical 2005 season, three tropical storms took shape in November with another forming in December.
+Looking back at the historical 2005 season, three tropical storms took shape in November with another forming in December.
 Tropical Storm Epsilon, the most intense of the systems, formed on November 29, 2005 in the open Atlantic and became a hurricane on December 2.
 In 2004, Tropical Storm Otto formed on Nov.
 30, the last day of hurricane season, east of Bermuda.
 It too lasted until Dec.
 2, when it was downgraded to a tropical depression.

 In what was a very unusual hurricane season, 2005 even produced a named storm, Tropical Storm Zeta, on December 30.
 Zeta was the second latest-forming storm on record.
 The storm persisted until January 6, 2006, never threatening land.